menu

 Overview

 Springville is a very small city located in the state of Iowa.
-With a population of 1,154 people and just one neighborhood, Springville is the 337th largest community in Iowa.
-Springville has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+With a population of 1,152 people and just one neighborhood, Springville is the 337th largest community in Iowa.
+Springville has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

 Occupations and Workforce

-Springville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Springville is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Springville is a city of sales and office workers, professionals, and transportation and shipping workers.
 There are especially a lot of people living in Springville who work in office and administrative support (18.18%), sales jobs (9.24%), and computer science and math (6.35%).

 Also of interest is that Springville has more people living here who work in computers and math than 95% of the places in the US.